AlexeiaW/final/README.md

 ## Project installation and running

 1. Start Redis server on your computer on on the default port (6379)
-1. in root folder where Pipfile and Pipfile.lock file is run `pipenv shell`
+1. in root folder where Pipfile and Pipfile.lock file is run `pipenv shell` in the terminal to create virtual environment. (pipenv has to be pre-installed on your local machine)
-1. in root folder where Pipfile and Pipfile.lock is run `pipenv install`
+1. in root folder where Pipfile and Pipfile.lock is run `pipenv install` in the terminal to install python packages in the requirements.txt file
 1. in root folder where Pipfile and Pipfile.lock is run `cd final_main_root` to change the terminal directory to final_main_root folder
-1. in "final_main_root" folder run `python manage.py runserver`
+1. in "final_main_root" folder run `python manage.py runserver` in the terminal
-1. open a separate new terminal in root folder "final", run `pipenv shell` to get into virtual environment.
+1. open a separate new terminal in root folder where Pipfile and Pipfile.lock file is, run `pipenv shell` to get into virtual environment.
 Change directory to "final_main_root" by running `cd final_main_root`.
 Then in "final_main_root" folder run `celery -A final_main worker -l INFO`

 ## Notes